Thermal Vision: Pioneering Non-Invasive Temperature Tracking in Congested Spaces: Introduction

-This paper presents a novel non-invasive temperature monitoring system designed for both dense and sparse settings.
-Our system utilizes a FLIR Lepton 3.5 thermal camera with an embedded edge device (Raspberry Pi).
-Our work addresses the limitations of previous research through a multifaceted approach.
-The camera captures live data, and face detection is performed using a lightweight YOLOv5n model \cite{glenn_jocher_2022_7347926}, while temperature estimation is carried out through the regression framework, all on the edge device in realtime.
-The system's design ensures its suitability for various embedded applications.
-Additionally, we establish a versatile temperature monitoring pipeline capable of seamless adaptation to a wide range of temperature monitoring applications, ensuring its broad applicability and usability.
-To train our model, we have curated a diverse thermal image dataset collected under various conditions.
-The system monitors real-time temperature by displaying bounding boxes and estimated temperatures around each face in the live video stream, making it highly suitable for real-time applications.
+This paper introduces a novel non-invasive temperature monitoring system for dense and sparse settings.
+The system integrates a FLIR Lepton 3.5 thermal camera with an embedded edge device (Raspberry Pi) for real-time temperature estimation.
+Our approach addresses the limitations of previous research through a robust, multifaceted pipeline.
+Live thermal data is processed in real-time on the edge device, where face detection is performed using the lightweight YOLOv11n model~\cite{glenn_jocher_2022_7347926}, and temperature estimation is conducted using a regression framework.
+The compact and efficient design ensures the system's adaptability to various embedded applications.

-The contributions of our work are as follows: \begin{enumerate} \item We have created a non-invasive embedded temperature monitoring system capable of continuously displaying people's temperatures within the camera's FOV.
+To enhance usability, we establish a versatile temperature monitoring pipeline capable of seamless adaptation to diverse scenarios, ensuring broad applicability.
+The system's training is supported by a curated thermal image dataset collected under various conditions, enhancing its robustness.
+During real-time monitoring, the system displays bounding boxes and estimated temperatures around detected faces in the live video stream, making it ideal for dynamic and real-time applications.The contributions of our work are as follows: \begin{itemize} \item We have created a non-invasive embedded temperature monitoring system capable of continuously displaying people's temperatures within the camera's FOV.
 The system requires mounting on a wall and an external display to view real-time temperature readings.
-With this paper, we release the programming code publicly~\cite{indian-dataset}. \item We have thoroughly evaluated the system in both dense and sparse settings, ensuring its effectiveness.
+With this paper, we release the programming code publicly~\cite{indian-dataset}. \item We have thoroughly evaluated the system in dense and sparse settings, ensuring its effectiveness.
 We have conducted evaluations within the dataset and across different datasets to assess the system's robustness. \item We have collected a large-scale thermal image dataset with varying settings.
-In this paper, we publicly release the dataset, making it available to the research community~\cite{indian-dataset}. \end{enumerate}
+In this paper, we publicly release the dataset, making it available to the research community~\cite{indian-dataset}. \end{itemize}